PeppeL-G/bagawork/README.md

 * [./docs/](./docs/) - The source code for [bagawork.com](https://bagawork.com/)
 * [./editor/](./editor/) - The npm package `@bagawork/editor`
 * [./framework/](./framework/) - The npm package `@bagawork/framework`
-* [./scripts/](./scripts/) - Scripts for doing some tasks, like publishing next version of Bagawork
+* [./scripts/](./scripts/) - Scripts for doing some tasks, like publishing next version of BagaWork

 For more information, see [bagawork.com/implementation](https://bagawork.com/implementation/) and respective folder in this repository.